drizlock/vs-chromium-lite/readme.md

 VsChromium Lite is a Visual Studio Extension based off of the original [VsChromium](https://github.com/chromium/vs-chromium) extension.
-It takes the more general purpose extension developed for the [Choromium Project](http://www.chromium.org/) and slims it down to focus on search features.
+It takes the more general purpose extension developed for the [Chromium Project](http://www.chromium.org/) and slims it down to focus on search features.

 To quote the original project: